aster-hu/blog/_posts/2020-10-15-introduction to R.md

 ---
-title: "From Excel to R: Introduction"
+title: "From Excel to R: Beginner's Guide"
 ---

 ## What is R and why?